You’ve found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 Q: You’re saying that mortgage loans are sold after closing all the time?
 So, does it matter where I get my loan?

 A: Whether you get your mortgage through a mortgage broker, lender, or mortgage banker, everyone will compete for your business.
-At STEM Lending, we compete by offering you unparalleled transparency, simplicity, and speed.
 Most conventional fixed rate mortgages and even adjustable rate mortgage (ARM) loans are ultimately sold to one of the GSEs (Fannie Mae or Freddie Mac).
 However, who you choose as your initial point of contact for getting your mortgage makes a huge difference.
 Mortgage Bankers and Brokers deal with multiple lenders so the consumer is exposed to a wider range of products and rates, resulting in more transparency and more choice for our customers.

 To recap, closing costs are involved, and the last thing you want to do is become a mortgage expert, days before closing on your first home.